RESOStandards/transport/web-api-core.md

 The RESO Web API provides an open standard for a RESTful, JSON-based API that's centered around the RESO Data Dictionary, with the ability to support local extension.
 At its core, the RESO Web API standard is based on a subset of the OData specification from OASIS.

 The OData specification consists of the following:
-* Metadata format.
+* Metadata format
-* Query format and URL structure to support it.
+* Query format and URL structure to support it
-* Response format and type system.
+* Response format and type system

 Each of these items MUST be valid with respect to OData for a Web API server to be considered compliant.